 Crown Mansion Boutique Hotel & Villas

 Qualicum Beach is a great base for exploring Vancouver Island.
 From here, it’s 30 minutes to Nanaimo and two hours to both Victoria and Tofino.
 The perfect base within Qualicum Beach itself is Crown Mansion Boutique Hotel & Villas.
 As the name suggests, this property offers both types of accommodation.
-The boutique hotel’s previous guests include stars such as John Wayne and Bing Crosby.
-On-site there’s the Butlers at the Mansion restaurant and manicured gardens too.
+The boutique hotel’s previous guests include stars like John Wayne and Bing Crosby.
+Onsite there’s the Butlers at the Mansion restaurant and manicured gardens too.
 Crown Mansion is also adjacent to the Qualicum Heritage Forest.

 Boutique Hotel, Inn, Spa Hotel